Possible taxable situations:

 To break it down by a per pay amount, just divide the “total tax on tuition” by the number of pays that it will be spread across.

-NOTE: Be sure to get tuition waivers turned in prior to calendar year-end to ensure proper reporting on your W-2.
+NOTE: Be sure to get tuition benefit forms turned in prior to calendar year-end to ensure proper reporting on your W-2.

 NOTE: You will NOT see the actual tax deduction.

 You WILL see (in the "Other Taxable Section") the taxable tuition amount.